 They have a conference for everything.
 Santa impersonators.
 A world toilet summit.
 A meeting of clowns.
 Of course, they would have conferences dedicated to the wonderful field of momdom.
 There are general mom conferences that cover mommyhood, as well as specialized conferences dedicated to working mothers or gay parenting.
 Either way, a conference, or special event, is an awesome opportunity to engage with other people who are on a similar journey.

 Most of these happenings also offer networking opportunities and platforms where attendees can ask questions and exchange tips.
-I attended the Mom Equipped Conference this past spring and made several local mom friends who I now hang out with regularly.
+I have attended several mom conferences in Chicagoland and have made quite a few mom friends who I now hang out with regularly.
+Another fun option is the Renewing Mom events.
+It’s feel-good fun meets self-development for moms, with a cocktail in hand.
+Literally the most welcoming and supportive mom environment I’ve ever experienced.

 Mom Groups on Facebook and Meetup